 In the first term of Year 6, the volume of homework increases significantly as the children prepare for secondary school exams.
-Homework tasks consist of English, Maths, Verbal and Non-verbal reasoning, spellings, and times tables, sometimes more than one homework task will be set each evening.
-On occasion, finishing off tasks will be set relating to aspects of topic or Science.
-Pupils in Key Stage 2 should read daily, and parents are asked to sign homework diaries each evening.
+Homework tasks consist of English, Maths, Verbal and Non-verbal Reasoning, spellings, and times tables, sometimes more than one homework task will be set each evening.
+On occasion, finishing off tasks will be set relating to aspects of Topic or Science.
+Pupils in Key Stage 2 should read daily.

 Towards the end of Year 6, as a preparation for senior school, multiple homework tasks are set.
 This helps pupils develop their time management skills and work to deadlines.
 These tasks are designed to develop research skills and require a more in-depth response.
-Pupils are given school email addresses and encouraged to communicate with teachers and submit some completed assignments via this route.
+Pupils are given school email addresses and encouraged to communicate with teachers and submit completed assignments via this route.
+The Year 6 teacher will email homework and include parents in this email, so they are aware of what their child needs to complete for that week.